Skip to Main Content

 What Does Copyright Protect?

 Copyright protects the expression of an idea, rather than the idea itself.
-So, if someone scoops an idea you had for a shot, it is unethical but not necessarily copyright infringement.
+So, if someone scoops an idea you had for a photograph, it is unethical but not necessarily copyright infringement.

 How Long Does Copyright Last?